Interest & Study Groups

 This group meets for a movie at either a local theater or at a memberʼs home, followed by a discussion over lunch/coffee.

 Would you like to become more knowledgeable about foreign affairs?
-This study group uses materials published by the Foreign Policy Association – a non-profit that sponsors the Great Decisions Global Affairs Education Program – to inform their discussions.
-During the fall months, books on topics of interest are read and reviewed.
+This study group bases its discussions on materials published by the Foreign Policy Association – a non-profit that sponsors the Great Decisions Global Affairs Education Program.
+The group reads additional books to broaden their understanding of the role the US plays around the world.

 This group focuses on fiction and selects an eclectic offering of contemporary (and some classical) literature to read and discuss.